 Non-native species are those that occur outside their natural range due to direct or indirect introduction by humans.
 If the introduced plants or animals persist in natural or unmanaged habitats, they are termed ‘naturalised’.
 Many naturalised species do not present a problem but some that spread and outcompete native species can threaten ecosystems, habitats or native species – resulting in environmental or economic damage.
 These are considered to be invasive either due to lack of natural control mechanisms (such as predators), rapid rate of spread (by seed or vegetatively) or suppression of other species (such as allelopathy – as with black walnut – or competition for resources).
-There are many Invasive & Noxious weeds in Ireland and the UK, and once identified can be eradicated in numerous different ways depending on the specific situation.
+There are many Invasive & Noxious weeds in Ireland and the UK, and once identified can be managed in numerous different ways depending on the specific situation.
 Care needs to be taken on chemical selection, application method and choosing the most suitable time to treat which is different for every situation.
-Greentown have extensive experience in eradicating all the weeds below.
+Greentown Environmental Ltd have over 50 years experience which provides extensive experience in management of all the weeds below.

 Knotweed railway case won by Maesteg homeowner A homeowner whose bungalow is towered over by Japanese knotweed on a railway line has won a four-year legal fight for compensation by Network Rail.
 Robin Waistell claimed he was unable to sell because the rail body had ignored requests to tackle the invasive weed on the bank behind his home in Maesteg.
 The case was seen as a likely test for homeowners whose property is blighted by knotweed on railway embankments.
 Network Rail said it would be "reviewing the judgement in detail".